BrenPatF/log_set_oracle/README.md

 In order to maximise performance, puts may be buffered, and only the log header uses an Oracle sequence for its unique identifier, with lines being numbered sequentially in PL/SQL.

+The package is tested using the Math Function Unit Testing design pattern, with test results in HTML and text format included.
+See test_output\log_set.html for the unit test results root page.

 ## Usage (extract from main_col_group.sql)
 ```sql
 DECLARE